Data Identities

 }

-Reading the identity in a transformer script
+Reading the identity in a receiving script

-// item is the delivered data item
+// input.data contains the delivered data item

 sapId = item.identity.sap